exercism/javascript/CONTRIBUTING.md

  */
 ```

-Run this script to check if package name in package.json of exercises is in expected format or to fix it.
+Run this script to check if the package name in package.json of exercises is in the expected format or to fix it.

 #### `name-uniq`